Lithill/New-Egg-Champion-Website/readme.md

 ### Acknowledgements

+I would like to acknowledge the following people who helped me along the way in completing my first milestone project:

 - My tutor Robert Mclaughlin for helpful feedback and sharing links for further learning.
 - My mentor Mitko Bachvarov for helpful feedback and sharing links for further learning.